13 Warning Signs of High Blood Sugar and 9 Ways to Take Control of Your Health

-With the right diet, exercise regimen and, if necessary, medications, diabetes can be kept under control, and the person can continue to live a fulfilling life.
+With the right diet, exercise, and, if necessary, medications, diabetes can be managed, allowing you to live a fulfilling and healthy life.

-In the first part of this article, you will find out about some of the early warning signs of diabetes, so you can act on it and protect your health.
-In the second part you will learn about effective ways that will help you prevent type 2 diabetes.
+In the first part of this article, we’ll explore the early warning signs of diabetes.
+In the second part, you’ll learn about effective ways to prevent Type 2 diabetes and take control of your health.

 Warning Signs of Diabetes